plone/training/mastering-plone/api.rst

 ------------

 Some parts of Plone are very complex modules in themselves (e.g. the versioning machinery of :py:mod:`Products.CMFEditions`).
-Some of them have an API that you will have to learn sooner or later.
+Most of them have an API of themselves that you will have to look up at when you need to implement a feature that is not covered by plone.api.

 Here are a few examples: